 Captain David Crawford, a civic leader and maritime entrepreneur, played a key role in the transition of Newburgh from a small riverside community to a thriving shipping and industrial city.
 His neo-classical home, situated atop 500 acres of property overlooking the Hudson River, aptly reflected his wealth and stature in the community.

-This majestic house, architecturally unique in the Hudson Valley, is remarkably intact, having been little changed over the years.
+This majestic house, architecturally unique in the Hudson Valley, is remarkably intact, having been little changed over the years, when it was occupied by three separate families.
 There is a wealth of original interior and exterior architectural detail.

 The proud home features 40 foot iconic columns and front and rear Palladian windows.
-Exquisite woodcarving on the front door is repeated throughout the house, surrounding the entablature, the doorways and the ornate black marble fireplaces.
+Exquisite woodcarving on the front door – featuring oak leaves and pineapples, symbols of hospitality – is repeated throughout the house, surrounding the entablature, the doorways and the ornate black marble fireplaces.
 The famous dolphin newel post, carved in solid mahogany, is a whimsical feature on the sweeping center hall staircase.

 The House is interpreted to reflect, not only the life of a wealthy 19th century family, but the rich history and traditions of Newburgh and larger Hudson Valley.
 We boast an impressive collection of Hudson River School painting; 18th century New York furniture, to include a Duncan Phyfe settee; locally made silver and textiles; and a wonderful collection of model ships from the hey-day of pleasure travel and shipping on the Hudson River.

 For an extensive informal tour of the Crawford House, with dozens of photos, check out the following 2012 blogpost from the late John Forman: